MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 - Reminders
 - Location-based triggers

 Each platform handles the creation, display, and consumption of local notifications differently.
-This article explains how to create a cross-platform abstraction to send and receive notifications with Xamarin.Forms.
+This article explains how to create a cross-platform abstraction to send and receive local notifications with Xamarin.Forms.

 [![Local notifications application on iOS and Android](local-notifications-images/local-notifications-msg-cropped.png)](local-notifications-images/local-notifications-msg.png#lightbox)

 ## Create a cross-platform interface

 The Xamarin.Forms application should create and consume notifications without concern for the underlying platform implementations.
-The following `INotificationManager` interface defines a cross-platform API that the application can use to interact with notifications:
+The following `INotificationManager` interface is implemented in the shared code library, and defines a cross-platform API that the application can use to interact with notifications:

 ```csharp
 public interface INotificationManager